approov/quickstart-ios-swift-grpc/SHAPES-EXAMPLE.md

 Select your codesigning certificate in the `Signing & Capabilities` tab and run the application on your prefered device.

 ![Codesign App](readme-images/codesign-app.png)

-> Note that from Xcode 14, the minimum deployment target is iOS 11.0 and you will need to update to this in the general settings to allow compilation.

 Once the application is running you will see two buttons: